 And then, when looking outward for the sake of the internal, we’re applying American sociologist C. Wright Mills’ wonderful notion of the sociological imagination: the idea that we can make more sense of our life stories if we place them in context of our the world around us.
 I can’t think of a better tool for parsing the architecture of our modern lives or for guiding us through the mess of modern US politics, which are just two of the outward-looking topics you’ll find here.

-But that’s just a small sampling of the topics I’m liable to go on about!
-If you’d like to see more specifics, check out my tag cloud.
-It would be a great honor to have you join us by following CounterNarration, posting comments on any post or page, and/or sharing anything you like on your favorite social media platform.
+But that’s just a small sampling of the topics I’m liable to go on about.
+If you’re at all intrigued, it would be a great honor to have you join us by following CounterNarration, posting comments on any post or page, and/or sharing anything you like on your favorite social media platform.
+You can also join in through the blog’s Facebook page.